2157 Constant Hall

 Accounting services are becoming both broader and more specialized.
 The major changes that have occurred in the accounting profession dictate expanded and updated educational programs.
 The minimum education necessary for the professional accountant cannot be achieved in four years of undergraduate study.
 For instance, the Virginia Board of Accountancy requires Certified Public Accountant (CPA) exam candidates to have 150 semester hours of education for licensure.
 Therefore, the ideal model for a professional accounting education embodies a Master of Science in Accounting program that augments a broad undergraduate education.
 The program is designed to accommodate both full-time and part-time students with courses offered in the evenings.

 Prospective students may apply for admission to the program for the fall, spring, and summer semesters.
-The Department of Accounting welcomes applicants who have earned bachelor’s degrees from accredited institutions.
+The School of Accountancy welcomes applicants who have earned bachelor’s degrees from accredited institutions.
 Admission to the program is competitive and is granted only to those who show high ability and likely success in graduate business study.
 Successful applicants will stand well above the average in most of the criteria used to measure graduate student promise.